 In modern society, there is a demand for digital options from restaurants, stores, and any other place that provides a service.
 The government is no exception to that.
 Digital alternatives to face-to-face meetings have proven to be the convenient and therefore preferred method of doing most tasks.
 Therefore, governments that are able to provide their services or meet with constituents with enhanced digital services will be able to directly drive citizen engagement.

-Smart communities can use technology and data to decrease the regularity of accidents through better traffic flow, delivering access via live CCTV to first responders before they even get on scene to better assess the situation upon arrival, and much more.
-Like we said before, the opportunities are endless and your ability to improve safety within your community by interpreting data is just one of the perks of smart communities.
+Smart communities can use technology and data to decrease the regularity of accidents through better traffic flow, delivering access via live CCTV to first responders before they even get on the scene to better assess the situation upon arrival, and much more.
+As we said before, the opportunities are endless, and your ability to improve safety within your community by interpreting data is just one of the perks of smart communities.